-The Department of Environment, Earth and Ecosystems (part of the Faculty of Science) has an international reputation for research and innovative distance teaching.
+The School of Environment, Earth and Ecosystem Sciences (part of the Faculty of Science, Technology, Engineering and Mathematics) has an international reputation for research and innovative distance teaching.

 Dr Arlëne Hunter